 10 The Environmental Clearance is subject to obtaining requisite NBWL Clearance, if any, from the Standing Committee of National Board for Wildlife for Mining project.
 Complied No Wild Life Sanctuary/Tiger Reserve/National Park/ Elephant corridor within the core as well as within the buffer zone of the project.
 11 Project Proponent should plant only native species for green belt development.
 Plantation of local species should be carried out during the Monsoon Season.
-1000 saplings were planted in FY 23-24.
-2500 saplings were planted in FY 24-25.
-Gap plantations are being carried out in the safety zone.
-Photos for the same is attached as ANNEXURE V .
-12 The Proponent shall install online Ambient Air Quality Monitoring System and there should be system for display of digital AAQ data within 03 months at least at three locations as per wind direction.
+Complied A total of 9745 saplings were planted by the end of 2024-25, which included safety zone plantation, dump plantation.
+Photos for the same is attached as ANNEXURE V. 12 The Proponent shall install online Ambient Air Quality Monitoring System and there should be system for display of digital AAQ data within 03 months at least at three locations as per wind direction.
 Online provisions of pH and turbidity meters at discharge points of STP and ETP and also at water storage ponds in the mining area may be made.
 Project Proponent should display the result digitally in front of the main Gate of the mine site.
-Regular Ambient air quality monitoring and fugitive dust emission monitoring are being carried out and data is well within the prescribed limit.
+Being Complied Regular Ambient air quality monitoring and fugitive dust emission monitoring are being carried out and data is well within the prescribed limit.
 An Electronic Digital Display Board has already been installed near the Gate No. 2 area for displaying ambient air quality monitoring data noise monitoring data, water/wastewater quality monitoring data.
 AAQ Monitoring reports are attached as ANNEXURE III.
 13 Project Proponent shall obtain the necessary prior permission from the Central Ground Water Authority (CGWA) in case of intersecting the groundwater table.
 The intersecting ground water table can only be commencing after conducting a detailed hydrogeological study and necessary permission from the CGWA/MoEF&CC.
 The Report on six monthly bases on change in groundwater level and quality shall be submitted to the Regional Office of the Ministry, CGWA, and State Pollution Control Board.
-NOC from CGWA for 75 m3/day is vested to JSW for 2 years with vide CGWA/NOC/MIN/REN/1/2024/9851 and valid up to 09/05/2026.
-A new application for the NOC renewal has been submitted.
-A Detailed hydrogeological report has been prepared.
-Report for the same is attached as ANNEXURE VI.
-14 The project should also implement a community Development and Welfare program in the areas of Health, Education Environmental Protection.
-Gonua Mining operation was started on 1 st July 2020 and various community development initiatives are under implementation for community upliftment.
+Being Complied NOC from CGWA for 75 m3/day is vested to JSW for 2 years with vide CGWA/NOC/MIN/REN/1/2024/9851 and valid up to 09/05/2026.
+CGWA NOC is attached as ANNEXURE VI.
+Hydrogeological study has been conducted and Hydrogeological Report attached as ANNEXURE VIA 14 The project should also implement a community Development and Welfare program in the areas of Health, Education Environmental Protection.
+Complied Gonua Mining operation was started on 1 st July 2020 and various community development initiatives are under implementation for community upliftment.
 A need-based assessment survey has been completed and an action plan is under implementation for compliance.
 Peripheral Activities like SHG training and health camps are being conducted ANNEXURE VII.
 15 Proponent shall appoint an occupational Health Specialist of regular and periodical medical examination of the workers engaged in the project and maintain records accordingly, also occupational health check-ups for workers having some ailments like BP, diabetes, habitual smoking, etc. shall be undertaken once in six months and necessary remedial/preventive measures taken accordingly.
-Workers engaged in Operations are provided with PPE's.
+Complied Workers engaged in Operations are provided with PPE's.
 Besides this, acoustic enclosures are provided for all machines operating within the mines.
 The noise level is being monitored by a Noise Level Meter the results reveal that the parameter is well within the prescribed norms.
 Initial Medical Examination and periodical Medical Examinations of the workers engaged in the project are being carried out periodically and records are maintained.
 A medical dispensary with full time.
 The doctor has been